taneltorn/CoverHunterFolkERA/README.md

 ## Feature Extraction

 You must run this before proceeding to the Train step.
+And you can't run this without first doing the Data Preparation step above.

 From the project root folder, run:

 `python3 -m tools.extract_csi_features data/covers80/`